Photo Anthony Lycett

 Anne has exhibited in several venues including the Centre Georges Pompidou, Paris.
 Solo exhibitions include City of Sciences and Art, La Villette, Paris and Museum of Natural History, Grenoble.

-Current solo show is at Galerie d'art du Parc, Art Center, Trois-Rivières, QC, Canada.
+Her latest solo show was at Galerie d'art du Parc, Art Center, Trois-Rivières, QC, Canada at the end of 2019.